Frequently Asked Questions

 Will I register for classes during orientation week?

 Yes!
-First you will meet with your pre-major advisor to help you plan your classes for the semester.
-Remember to ask a peer-advisor or Freshman Fellows on your hall for help with registration if you're confused.
+First you will meet with your undergraduate advisor to help you plan your classes for the semester.
+Remember to ask a peer-advisor or First-Year Fellows on your hall for help with registration if you're confused.

 Is it okay if I miss a few days of orientation?